 We remind you of the importance of reading through this Policy on every occasion in which you use the Website, as it may be modified to accommodate any regulatory change.

 GDPR is a new set of rules designed to give citizens of the EEA more control over their personal information.

 Consumers are guaranteed easier access to their own personal data in terms of how it is processed, with organisations required to detail how they use customer information clearly and understandably.
 You will also be given the right to opt-out if you wish to withdraw your consent

 GDPR also brings a clarified “right to be forgotten” process, which provides additional rights and freedoms to people who no longer want their personal data processed to have it deleted, providing there are no grounds for retaining it.

 What is personal data?
-What personal data does IES retain from its webpage and how is this data obtained?
+What personal data does IESGS retain from its webpage and how is this data obtained?